EMT

 Letters and stickers will no longer be issued; an email confirming your new date will be sent within 30 days of receiving a complete continuous accreditation application.

-To confirm accreditation status, one can log into ImageTrend Elite web version where the expiration date will be shown.
+To confirm accreditation status, one can log into ImageTrend Elite web version, where the expiration date will be shown.